AlvinOgren/strava-maps/README.md

 # Strava Maps

-A Python application for visualizing users Strava activities on an interactive map.
-The project allows the user to authenticate with the Strava API, fetch their activities data and generate a map based on that data.
+Python application for visualizing and finding the titles of a user's Strava activities on an interactive map.
+The project allows the user to authenticate with the Strava API, fetch their activities' data, and generate a map based on that data.

 ## Install Dependencies
 To install the required libraries: